freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 For example:

-Right click on a light,
+#. right click on a light
-Switch to Automations tab
+#. switch to **Automations** tab
-Type "switch its power" in the input box related to the trigger "if XXX is clicked".
+#. type **"switch its power"** in the input box related to the trigger **"if XXX is clicked"**.
-Click OK.
+#. click **OK**

 Now the light turns on and off when you click it.

 Time Driven Automations
 ***********************
-For timed automations like "every minute do this" you will need a "Clock" object.
-(If there isn't one already one of the map, add one by pressing F6 and double clicking  on the Clock object on the list on the left side of your screen.)
+For timed automations like **"every minute do that"** you will need a **Clock** object.
+(If there isn't one on the map, add it by pressing F6 and double clicking on the **Clock** thing on the list on the left side of your screen).

 Then right click on your new object, switch to automations tab and create your automation the same way as the Event Driven Automations, just  explained above, for example:

-Make a light blink every 5 seconds
+Switch power for all lights every 5 seconds

-Right clik on the clock object and switch to "Automations Tab" or use the automations editor which lists all available triggers.
+Right clik on the clock object and switch to **Automations Tab** or use the automations editor which lists all available triggers.
-Find the trigger "every 5 seconds" and link to it the command  "Switch Light1 power".
+Find the trigger "every 5 seconds" and link to it the command  **"switch power for all lights"**.